keyboard_arrow_up

 Cast Molding

-Involves dispensing plastisol into a mold, placing it in an oven and then heating it so the plastisol fuses into the finished part.
-This process is capable of producing multi-colored parts.
+This process involves dispensing plastisol into a mold, placing it in an oven, and heating it until the plastisol fuses into the finished part.
+Cast molding is particularly advantageous for producing multi-colored parts, making it a popular choice for applications requiring both functionality and visual appeal.

 Cold Dip Coating